LSLarose/player-test-assignment-answer/README.md

 - go to the project's root directory and build the executable `go build -o bin/player-updater`

-- execute the executable
+- run the executable
-    `cd bin `
+    `cd bin `,
-    `./player-updater [path to input CSV]`
+    `./player-updater [path to input CSV]` on Linux or `player-updater.exe [path to input CSV]` on Windows

-This will start a server on your machine accessible at [https://127.0.0.1:9001].
+This will start a server on your machine accessible at https://127.0.0.1:9001.
 It will then answer normally to the documented API Calls